Algarve-Tourist.com

 Praia do Molhe beach

 The Praia do Molhe is a tiny beach but is noteworthy for the long seawall and wonderful views from the top of the cliff.
-The sea defence gives two distinct sides to the beach, one section buffeted by powerful waves while the other side is perfectly calm.
+The sea defences gives two distinct sides to the beach, one section buffeted by powerful waves while the other side is perfectly calm.

 Praia do Molhe beach